toluLikesToCode/poly-state/docs-development(ignore these for now)/SECURITY.md

 # Security Policy

 Hey there!
-Thanks for checking out Open Store.
+Thanks for checking out Poly State.
 I'm still learning and building this project, so your help with security is super appreciated.

 ## Supported Versions